 I was stressed leading up to the day because of the logistics of my getting there and after the event.
-Much to my relief, everything turned out great and it was a beautiful experience!
+Much to my relief, everything turned out great, and it was a beautiful experience!

-Another friend of mine hosted us for her birthday and meeting the girls again was lovely.
+Another friend of mine hosted us for her birthday, and meeting the girls again was lovely.

 By the end of this month, I got my second PR package from a Nigerian skincare brand called Soapy Suds.
 I reviewed all the products I got in this post here.
-It was a good feeling for me because I felt seen in my craft.
+It was a good feeling because I felt seen in my craft.

 Did I mention that the federal government and ASUU finally called off their 8-month-long strike?

 Once again, my life had to readjust to being a student after months of not reading my books.

 It was hard readjusting to school.
 The first week was tough as I had “forgotten” how to be a student.
 By the next week, it was a bit better, and the regular medical student taunts during ward rounds and clinical activities made me a student by force.